Lymphatic Education

 I’m embarrassed about my stomach, can I still have the massage but skip that area?

 Yes, Jennie understands that this area can feel sensitive for some people and approaches it with care, discretion, and respect.
-Its important to note though that the abdomen contains some of the body’s most significant lymphatic pathways, with a large amount of lymphatic fluid moving through this region.
+It's important to note though that the abdomen contains some of the body’s most significant lymphatic pathways, with a large amount of lymphatic fluid moving through this region.
 Therefore, the inclusion of gentle abdominal work can often enhance overall lymphatic flow, digestion, and treatment outcomes.
-Jennie, however is able to adapt your session so you still receive the best possible results within your comfort level, if you prefer not to include abdominal treatment,
+Jennie, however, is able to adapt your session so you still receive the best possible results within your comfort level, if you prefer not to include abdominal treatment.

 What should I do after a lymphatic massage?